NAVADMC/ADSM-CEngine/README.md

    1. `mv /usr/bin/python /usr/bin/python-back`
    1. `ln -s /usr/bin/python3 /usr/bin/python`
 1. `make`
-   * The make command will build the ADSM executables but then stop on an error when it reaches the doc/diagrams directory (compiling the free diagramming tool Dia is not covered here)
    * The compiled output will be './main_loop/adsm_simulation'
 1. Undo your python change
    1. `rm /usr/bin/python`